-The first measurement performed on June 18, 2003 in section 2 shows a much lower resistivity than the early measurements in section 1.
+The first measurement performed on June 18, 2003 in Section 2 shows a much lower resistivity than the early measurements in Section 1.
 Obviously, the backfill had a considerably higher water content already during installation.
 This observation was also made during instrumentation.
-Resistivity jhas been decreasing further from the drift walls.
+Resistivity has been decreasing further from the drift walls.
 The central area of higher resistivity has been continuously decreasing in size.
-In particular, the surprising evolution encountered in section I has not been found here.
-At the end of 2009, resistivity has reached values around 2 $\Omega$ m everywhere in the cross section.
-The backfill in section II can therefore be considered fully saturated.
+In particular, the evolution encountered in section I has not been found here.
+At the end of 2009, resistivity has reached values around 2 Ω m everywhere in the cross section.
+The backfill in section II could be considered fully saturated at that time.
+Since then there has been a slight increase in resistivity to a distribution comparable to the one encountered at the end of 2008.

-4 Rock Section 2
+A9.4 Rock Section 2

-4.1 Layout of electrode array in the rock between deposition boreholes 5 and 6

-A) Vertical cross section
+A9.4.1 Layout of electrode array in the rock between deposition boreholes 5 and 6 A) Vertical cross section z/m

-4.2 Tomograms of electrode arrays in the rock
+A9.4.2 Tomograms of electrode arrays in the rock